-Yoga therapy is the use of yoga to address mental and physical problems, while integrating body and mind, as well as a means to develop our full physical, mental and emotional potential.
-Yoga therapy can be done one-on-one or in group sessions with people experiencing similar problems, or who wish to experience similar breakthroughs.
+Yoga therapy is an emerging field of practices that use yoga to address mental and physical problems, while integrating body and mind.
+Yoga therapy can be done one-on-one or in group sessions with people experiencing similar problems.

-Yoga therapy adapts the practices of yoga to the needs of people with specific or persistent health problems - either physical or mental in nature, as well as for those who want to strengthen a particular area of their health to its fullest potential.
-Yoga therapists often prescribe specific regimens of postures, breathing exercises, and relaxation techniques to suit individual needs.
+Yoga therapy adapts the practices of yoga to the needs of people with specific or persistent health problems - either physical or mental in nature.
 Frequently the students in yoga therapy programs need one on one attention.
-Yoga therapy can also serve as a transition between individual instruction and group instruction.
+Yoga therapy can serve as a transition between individual instruction and group instruction.
 People can benefit more quickly from a yoga program that is designed for their specific needs.
-Yoga therapy is the practical application of yoga principles for people with special physical, emotional, or spiritual needs, challenges or goals.
-Yoga can help people develop strength and balance in their bodies, clarity and focus of their minds, and a courageous spirit.
+Yoga therapy is the practical application of yoga principles for people with special physical, emotional, or spiritual needs or challenges.